f-breidenstein/SF_trackerCrawler/README.md

 ﻿SF_trackerCrawler
 =================

-Get all bugtracker for a given project at Sourceforge
+Get all bugtracker for a given project at Sourceforge.

 How to run
 ==========